Most SEPTA routes returning to normal schedule, but with restrictions

 "We are moving to a spring schedule starting Monday, May 18," Richards said.
 "We are still discouraging at this time, non-essential travel and we see this as an opportunity to reduce crowding and to practice social distancing on all of our vehicles."

-Passengers will now be able to start entering through front-doors and should expect to pay a fare while boarding.
+Passengers will now be able to start entering through front-doors and should expect to pay a fare while boarding on Monday.

 "We're instituting the fare collection to limit the number of non-essential riders.
 Requiring fare payment will decrease the number of people taking shelter on our system," Richards said.